Farama-Foundation/PettingZoo/docs/api.md

 `observe(agent)`: Returns the observation an agent currently can make. `last()` calls this function.

 `rewards`: A dict of the rewards of every current agent at the time called, keyed by name.
 Rewards the instantaneous reward generated after the last step.
-Note that agents can be added or removed from this attribute. `last()` does not directly access this attribute, rather it access a hidden attribute which tracks the cumulative reward.
+Note that agents can be added or removed from this attribute. `last()` does not directly access this attribute, rather the returned reward is stored in an internal variable.
 The rewards structure looks like:

 `{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`